ksonnet/parts/incubator/honeycomb-agent/README.md

 $HONEYCOMB_WRITE_KEY | base64
 ```

-Populate the `conf.secret.key` field in `examples/daemonset.jsonnet` with your Honeycomb account writekey (it is currently set to `error "No key specified"`).
+Populate the `conf.secret.key` field in `examples/daemonset.jsonnet` with your Honeycomb account writekey (it is currently set to "foo").

 Then run the following command in the current directory (`mixins/incubator/honeycomb`), where `KSONNET_LIB_PATH` points to the home directory of your Ksonnet repo: